mpgerstl/networkRobustnessToolbox/README.md

 * Every tool can be called without any argument to show help page
 * A short documentation can be found in the folder doc
-* If you use any software of this toolbox please cite:

-> Matthias P. Gerstl, Steffen Klamt, Christian Jungreuthmayer, and Jürgen Zanghellini.
-> Exact quantification of cellular robustness in genome-scale metabolic networks.
-> Bioinformatics (In Press)

 ## LICENSE
 This toolbox is published under GNU Public License V3.
 The license information